Skip to main content

 • Follow up later about what was discussed to see how things are going and what steps still need to be taken.

-• Consider sharing things you are doing personally for your own well-being — just try to avoid any subjects that might cause them to worry unnecessarily.
+• Consider sharing things you are doing personally for your own well-being — but avoid subjects that might cause them to worry unnecessarily.

 • If their health issue is hereditary in nature, take note.
 Give them a chance to be the knowledgeable or experienced one in the conversation.
 Ask what works for them to manage the condition.
 You could learn from this family health history and what you could or should be doing for your own health.